OpenWebconcept/plugin-openkaarten-base/Readme.md

 * [CMB2](https://wordpress.org/plugins/cmb2/)
 * [CMB2 Field Type: Flexible Content](https://github.com/acato-plugins/cmb2-flexible-content)
 * [OpenKaarten Base](https://github.com/OpenWebconcept/plugin-openkaarten-base)

+Furthermore, the OpenKaarten Base plugin needs a package with base functions to be installed.
+This package can be installed via composer (see instructions further on) and is called:

 * [OpenKaarten Base Functions](https://github.com/OpenWebconcept/package-owc-openkaarten-functions/)

 With this installed you can use the OpenKaarten Base plugin in your WordPress website.